 Traditional server vendors, including HPE, were initially left floundering in Amazon’s wake, but it didn’t take them long to respond to this new desire for cloud-like operations.
 HPE’s first offering came in the form of private cloud initiatives.
 This enabled companies loyal to HPE to take advantage of cloud-like services without the need to move to a third-party supplier.

-limitations of private cloud
+Limitations of private cloud

 HPE’s first private cloud offerings had its limitations.
 One of the key advantages of AWS was its ability to provision new servers quickly; this wasn’t possible with this type of private cloud.